zth/rescript-relay/rescript-relay-documentation/docs/custom-scalars.md

 Expanding on the `Datetime` example above, whenever you want RescriptRelay to automatically convert a custom scalar for you at runtime, do this:

 1. As in the example above, define the custom scalar mapping as a _module_.
-This is decided by that what the mapping points to is a capitalized name, which in Reason means it's a module.
+This is decided by that what the mapping points to is a capitalized name, which in ReScript means it's a module.
 2. Make sure the module you're pointing to exists in your project, and implements this signature:

 ```reason